Sprottenfraulein/tarnacodex/README.md

 [I] to open inventory when map is loaded.

-[P] to add two test items to inventory.
+[P] to add two test items to inventory (reopen inventory for them to appear)

 Hover with mouse over inventory items to reveal context info.

 [ARROW KEYS], or mouse to walk around.

 Click on the doors to operate them.

+[M] to spawn monster mob.
+Do this further from map edge or it will fall with an error.

+Hover over monsters with cursor to reveal targeting window.

 That's all for now.